m6tm/linked-pedia/02_AI-DOCS/Conventions/design_conventions.md

-# Design Conventions and Style Guide - Link-Pedia
+# Design Conventions and Style Guide - Linked-Pedia

 ## Overview

-This document outlines the design conventions and style guidelines for the Link-Pedia project, aiming for a professional-grade User Experience (UX) and User Interface (UI) that aligns with modern best practices, such as those seen in successful Y Combinator startups.
+This document outlines the design conventions and style guidelines for the Linked-Pedia project, aiming for a professional-grade User Experience (UX) and User Interface (UI) that aligns with modern best practices, such as those seen in successful Y Combinator startups.
 Following these conventions ensures consistency, intuitiveness, elegance, and a "pixel-perfect" aesthetic across the application.

 This document should be completed based on the project's specific needs and after reviewing the insights from "[`AI_Design_Agent_Optimization.md`](../Documentation/AI_Design_Agent_Optimization.md:1)".